Sedona Hiking Adventures

 Click here to learn more

-What’s really great about Red Rock State Park is that there are an array of Sedona hiking trails to choose from.
-So whether you feel like a casual hike along the creek or a more strenuous hike to one of the high points within the park, there is the perfect trail for you.
-With seven trails to choose from, there is sure to be something to fits your interests and endurance level.
+What’s genuinely great about Red Rock State Park is that it offers numerous choices for Sedona hiking trails.
+Whether you feel like a casual hike along the creek or a more strenuous hike to one of the high points within the park, you’ll find the perfect Sedona hiking tour for you.
+With seven trails to choose from, you can easily find Sedona hiking tours to fit your endurance level and interests.
+Dogs are not allowed on our tours in Red Rock State Park, as it is a natural resource protection park.

 Our hiking adventures average three to four hours, but can go longer or shorter depending on your hiking ability, climatic factors, and how often you stop to photograph the surrounding landscape.
-Includes water and lunch.
+The price includes water and lunch.
 Children 15 and under are free on this hiking tour.

 Sedona boasts world-famous red rocks, nearly 2 million acres of Coconino National Forest land, as well as refreshing Oak Creek and the Verde River.
 As part of the Sedona community, we cherish these spaces and want to care for them so that everyone can enjoy them for generations to come.
 That is why Wine Tours of Sedona has partnered with Sedona Chamber of Commerce, Leave No Trace Center for Outdoor Ethics, and businesses and organizations across the city to protect this magnificent landscape by inspiring visitors and residents to care for our outdoor spaces.
 In order to protect these treasures, we ask that you practice Sedona’s Leave No Trace principles and make your promise by taking the Sedona Cares Pledge at SedonaCares.com.